Holiday Class – ScratchThinker Coding For Kids Beginner

 Encourage your child to want to learn how things work and develop a creator mindset.

 Discover if your child has a talent for programming, and encourage them to specialise their talents in technology.

 Inspire your child to want to learn more and create their own game and animation programs!

 Full Course Outline

-The 3-hour holiday class is a class to introduce your child to the exciting world of coding and programming!
+The 4-day holiday class is a class to introduce your child to the exciting world of coding and programming!
 Further on, they can sign up to our regular term classes.

 The term classes are structured to be delivered over 40 lessons (16 lessons per term) so that kids who are just beginning to learn how to code may have the initial close guidance and support for them to continue their learning journey.

 Learn why coding and Computational Thinking is useful.

 Learning about data variables (it’s a bit like algebra!).